 Not a single American soldier is needed to defend South Korea.
 The 8000 remaining American combat troops are just a symbolic commitment to South Korean security, and a diplomatic tool that deters South Korea from developing its own nuclear weaponry, which would upset China and Japan.
 The U.S. Army has yet to adjust to this reality.
-For example, its spends a billion dollars a year to maintain four American bases in southern South Korea - known as the Daegu complex.
+For example, it spends a billion dollars a year to maintain four American bases in southern South Korea - known as the Daegu complex.
 These logistics bases exist to support outdated plans to accommodate thousands of American troops arriving to help defend South Korea in wartime.
 No GIs are required to help the larger and vastly superior South Korean Army defend its nation from its poor northern cousins, and no one believes China would foolishly start a world war by attacking its major trading partner, South Korea.

 American Hostages in South Korea

 Despite North Korea's weakness, the threat of violent conflict remains.
-Deadly incidents occur every year, like the minor hour-long artillery duel in 2010.
+Deadly incidents occur every few years, like the minor hour-long artillery duel in 2010.
 North Korea has thousands of artillery guns that can quickly rain destruction across the DMZ.
 A minor incident may escalate into a massive artillery exchange within minutes, and kill tens of thousands of South Koreans within a day.
 Thousands of Americans would also die since they live concentrated at bases within range of North Korean artillery.
 After a bloody artillery exchange, North Korean leaders would quickly announce a unilateral cease fire, seeking to avoid a war that they would certainly lose.

 This would place American leaders in a dilemma.
 South Korea would seek to avoid further devastation to its 11 million citizens in Seoul.
 South Koreans leaders would reject American demands for a massive bombing campaign, and American prestige would suffer greatly if North Korean fire focused on American bases along the DMZ, filled with evil imperialists who continue their colonial occupation of Korea.
 This description may seem outrageous to Americans, but not to Koreans, including many South Koreans.
 Millions of Koreans were killed during the Korean war as that nation became a Cold War battleground for the major powers.
 The remaining American bases are considered the major source of friction between the two Koreas, so their destruction would seem just to many Koreans.